 “Let’s get you clerking Mr A. Don’t look at his notes, take a history, perform an examination, then page me when you’re done and we’ll compare your findings”

-Mr A was in a single patient room, his infection status clearly indicated by the big sign on his door and confirmed by the boxes of rubber gloves, aprons and masks outside.
+Mr A was in a single patient room, his infection status clearly indicated by the big sign on his door and confirmed by the boxes of protective equipment outside.
 ‘What has this patient got?’
-I started worrying and if there had also been a rack of military grade biohazard suits, I would have gladly put one on.
-Donning the equipment, I stepped in.
+I wondered and if there had been a rack of military grade biohazard suits hanging up, I would have gladly jumped into one.
+Instead, I put on a (slightly less protective) paper face-mask, plastic apron and some rubber gloves – and stepped in.

 ‘Night sweats, fever, weight loss?
 That could be malignancy or TB… oh wait, TB?!’
 I thought, suddenly even more glad of the mask.
 When I finished I thanked Mr A and went to present my findings back to Dr Helpful “…and erm, my preferred differential diagnosis is pulmonary tuberculosis” I said hopefully.